DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item \textbf{Dynamics-embedded generative modeling}: We propose DynaFlow, a novel generative model that embeds a differentiable simulator into a flow matching framework to guarantee all generated trajectories are strictly dynamically consistent by construction. \item \textbf{Learning from state-only data}: Our method overcomes the common challenge of unavailable action data by leveraging analytical gradients, learning action directly from state-only demonstrations.
+The main contributions of this paper are as follows: \begin{itemize} \item \textbf{Dynamics-Embedded Generative Model}: We propose DynaFlow, a generative model that embeds a differentiable simulator into a flow matching framework to enforce dynamically consistent trajectory generation.

+\item \textbf{Action-Free Learning via Analytical Gradients}: Our method overcomes the scarcity of action data by leveraging analytical gradients to learn actions directly from state-only demonstrations.

-\item \textbf{Real-world validation}: We demonstrate the practical viability of our approach through successful hardware deployment of the generated motion on a physical quadruped robot, bridging the gap between motion generation and real-world execution. \end{itemize}
+\item \textbf{Real-World Validation}: We demonstrate the practical viability of our approach through hardware deployment on a physical quadruped robot, demonstrating successful real-world execution of the generated motions. \end{itemize}